porsager/wright/README.md

 -w,  --watch      Specify which directory to watch
                   Defaults to root of main file / CWD

--s,  --serve      Specify which directory to serve - Defaults to CWD
+-s,  --serve      Specify which directory to serve
+                  Defaults to root of main html file or CWD
 ```
 #### Example with all options
 ```